Wrong search query for timelog, when timezone not UTC

 Anyway, I'm having the exact same problem.
 In addition to time zone it also seems to be affected by language selected in "My account"...

-#22 Updated by Jamila Khan about 1 month ago
+#22 Updated by Jamila Khan almost 5 years ago

 This is still affecting the ability of our remote workers to effectively use redmine.